 |Financial Management||This area considers the internal processes to ensure compliance with legislative accountabilities.
 While most are aimed at financial accountability through the PGPA Act, there is a range of other requirements, such as records management, information security, confidentiality / privacy and staff behaviour that are also considered.||This area covers the provider’s ability to manage grant funding.|

-Why has the department decided to cease the Risk Assessment Profile Tool (RAPT) on-site Risk Assessment?The department has decided to remove the requirement for an on-site risk assessment for specific grant programmes and has adopted a single approach to risk assessment and management across all grant programmes as described above.
+Why has the department decided to cease the Risk Assessment Profile Tool (RAPT) on-site Risk Assessment?The department has decided to remove the requirement for an on-site risk assessment for specific grant programs and has adopted a single approach to risk assessment and management across all grant programs as described above.
 This will streamline requirements across funded organisations and reduce the workload associated with meeting funding reporting requirements.

 Can a funded organisation still access the Risk Assessment Profile Tool (RAPT) for self-assessment?Yes.
 The RAPT is still available on the department’s website Excel version (Excel 1892 KB) PDF version (PDF 1789 KB) and funded organisations are welcome to continue using the tool to assess their governance, financial management and risk arrangements.
 Self-assessment of risks helps to identify any problems early, enables continuous quality improvements in governance and financial management and allows the funded organisation to have confidence that they have appropriate processes in place.